jallanxjallan/onemanairforce/adaptation/scenes/cameron_meets_victor.md

 placed seemingly at random, but Victor strides confidently to a shelf, pulls out a folder from the middle of a pile, and brings it back to the desk.
-He leafs through the folder and pulls out a strip of negatives showing a large American standing in front of an airplane.
-It is Bob Freeberg and RI-002.
-Victor repeats the process and shows Cameron images of Spoor in his office.
-Victor explains that his desk was located in the hallway outside Spoor's office, and on many occasion overheared Spoor raging about the foreign pilots running the Dutch blockade with impunity.
+He leafs through the folder and pulls out a strip of negatives showing a large American and much-smaller Indonesian resting on the grass in the shade of an aircraft wing.
+It is Bob Freeberg and Boediardjo taking a break.
+Victor repeats the process and shows Cameron more images, each bringing the time and place into vivid visual clarity.

+Victor shows a photo of Spoor in his office, reading reports with a sour expression.
+Victor explains that his desk was located in the hallway outside Spoor's office, and on many occasion overheard Spoor raging about the foreign pilots running the Dutch blockade with impunity.